klin2024/rocm-libraries/shared/rocroller/docs/src/RegisterPlaceholders.md

     // This will just assign the source `Register::Value` into `val` if possible. co_yield generate(valTmp, expression);

-    // This will only copy if valTmp is not a VGPR. co_yield copyGen->ensureType(val, valTmp, Register::Type::Vector);
+    // This will only copy if valTmp is not a VGPR or a literal. co_yield copyGen->ensureType(val, valTmp, {Register::Type::Vector, Register::Type::Literal});
 }

 co_yield Instruction("v_foo_u32", {dest}, {val}, {}, "");